 - Hermann Heinrich born July 17, 1871

 - Hermann Heinrich born Sept.
 28, 1846 and died June 6, 1926

-So, you can see why the names traditions have made researching my family difficult.
+So, you can see why the naming traditions have made researching my family difficult.
 I know I’ve made some errors and some people may have a difference of opinion, but I’ve based my conclusions mostly on verifiable facts.